pevey/medusa-plugins/README.md

 If you are not familiar with Medusa, you can learn more on [the project web site](https://www.medusajs.com/).

-> Medusa is a set of commerce modules and tools that allow you to build rich, reliable, and performant commerce applications without reinventing core commerce logic.
-The modules can be customized and used to build advanced ecommerce stores, marketplaces, or any product that needs foundational commerce primitives.
-All modules are open-source and freely available on npm.

 ## Features

 - Uses AWS api v3, SESv2Client